githubscientist/fsdcwdtb27/readme.md

   2. Padding: The space between the content and the border of the element.
   3. Border: The line that surrounds the padding and content of the element.
   4. Margin: The space outside the border of the element that separates it from other elements.

+#### CSS Position Properties

+- The position property is used to specify the position of an element in the document.
+- Types:

+1. static: The default position of an element.
+The element is positioned according to the normal flow of the document.
+2. fixed: The element is positioned relative to the viewport and does not move when the page is scrolled.
+3. sticky: The element is positioned based on the user's scroll position.
+It toggles between relative and fixed positioning depending on the scroll position.
+4. relative: The element is positioned relative to its normal position in the document flow.
+5. absolute: The element is positioned relative to its nearest positioned ancestor (an ancestor with a position other than static).
+If there is no such ancestor, it is positioned relative to the initial containing block (usually the viewport).